Group Leader

 Preclinical evaluation of new therapies

-Contacts: Professor Richard Lock, rlock@ccia.org.au; Dr Cara Toscan, ctoscan@ccia.org.au; Dr Keith Sia, ksia@ccia.org.au; Kathryn Evans, kevans@ccia.org.au
+Contacts: Professor Richard Lock, rlock@ccia.org.au; Dr Cara Toscan, ctoscan@ccia.org.au; Kathryn Evans, kevans@ccia.org.au

 There are many drugs developed for adult cancers that potentially hold promise as treatments for childhood cancers.
 However, the clinical evaluation of these drugs is hampered by small patient populations and considerable ethical considerations.
-Since 2005, our laboratory has been part of the Pediatric Preclinical Testing Consortium, a US National Cancer Institute-funded initiative aimed at prioritising effective drugs for clinical evaluation in paediatric cancers.
+Since 2005, our laboratory has been a Research Program in the Pediatric Preclinical In Vivo Testing Consortium (https://preclinicalpivot.org/about-pivot/), a US National Cancer Institute-funded initiative with the major goal of generating high quality preclinical testing data to inform new agent clinical decision making in paediatric cancers.

-As the leukaemia testing site for the PPTC, and the only site outside the US, we use our experimental model of acute lymphoblastic leukaemia (ALL) to evaluate preclinical efficacy of up to 10 new drugs and drug combinations per year, with those deemed effective put forward for clinical evaluation.
-This has led to many drugs being promoted to clinical trials and, just as importantly, reduced the number of ineffective agents reaching the clinic.
+As the leukaemia testing site for PIVOT, and the only site located outside of the US, we use our experimental model of acute lymphoblastic leukaemia (ALL) to evaluate the preclinical activity of up to 10 new drugs and drug combinations per year.
+This has led to several drugs being prioritised for clinical trials and, just as importantly, reduced the number of likely ineffective agents being tested in patients who have already been heavily treated with conventional therapy.

 Precision nanomedicine for the treatment and diagnosis of paediatric leukaemia